konstellation-io/website/content/en/docs/KRE/user/30_versions/_index.md

 ### Entrypoint

-This is the starting point of the application and it is the node that receives requests from external actors and provides responses to them.
+This is the starting point of the application, and it is the node that receives requests from external actors and provides responses to them.
 The entrypoint is created by the `KAI Server` and the users do not have control over it.
 This is done automatically by the underlying `KAI Server Runner SDK`.